-54 54

 Definitions for terms used above:

-Total Contact Hours: The total time per term that a student is under the direct supervision of an instructor or other qualified employee as defined in
+Inside-of-class Hours: The total time per term that a student is under the direct supervision of an instructor or other qualified employee as defined in

 §§58050 - 58051.
-This number is the sum of all contact hours for the course in all calculations categories, including lecture, recitation, discussion, seminar, laboratory, activity, clinical, studio, practica, to-be-arranged, etc. Contact hour for courses may include hours assigned to more than one instructional category, e.g. lecture and laboratory, lecture and activity, lecture and clinical.
+This number is the sum of all inside-of-class hours for the course in all categories, including lecture, recitation, discussion, seminar, laboratory, activity, clinical, studio, practica, to-be-arranged, etc.

-Outside-of-class Hours: Hours students are expected to engage in course work outside of the classroom.
-Federal and state regulations for credit hour calculations are based on the total time a student spends on learning,

-including outside-of-class hours.
-As a matter of standard practice in higher education, lecture and related course formats require two hours of student work outside of class for every hour in-class.
+Outside-of-class Hours: The total time per term that students are expected to engage in course work outside of the classroom.
+Federal and state regulations for credit hour calculations are based on the total time a student spends on learning, including outside-of-class hours.
+As a matter of standard practice in higher education, lecture and related course formats require two hours of student work outside of class for every hour inside-of-class.
 All other academic work, including laboratory, activity, clinical, studio, practica, to-be-arranged, etc. must provide an equivalent total number of student learning hours as typically required for lecture, with the ratio of in-class to outside-of- class work prorated appropriately for the instructional category.

-Total student learning hours are provided using common ratios of Total Contact Hours to outside-of-class hours.
-The terms that correspond to these ratios are below: